jedoub/CANsetup/README.md

 *
 * You now have 2 of the 4 source files necessary for the CANsetup Form referenced by two projects.
 *
-* I also made an additional Form that pops up a box allowing the user associate a name with a CAN subnet.
+* I also made an additional Subnet form that pops up a text box allowing the user to associate a name with a particular CAN subnet.
-* I typically use the "Standard Volvo" subnet names (BB1, ESN, BB2, PWT), plus ISN for Instrumentation subnet, but this provides naming flexibility like other generic CAN tools.
+* I typically use the names like BB1, ESN, BB2, PWT or ISN.
+This feature provides naming flexibility like other generic CAN tools.
-* Separately LINK these source files as well:
+* Separately LINK these source files into your new project as well:
 * EnterSubnetForm.cs, EnterSubnetForm.Designer.cs, (EnterSubnetForm.resx will be generated)
 *
 * The source files for the CANsetup utilize the same namespace so a single using reference is all that is necessary in the Form1.cs of your project. (i.e. using CANsetup;)
 *
-* To work with CANsetup Form the developer also needs to instantiate the class.
+* To work with CANsetup Form in your project the developer also needs to instantiate the class.
 This is added using the new keyword as shown below.
 * CANsetupForm idNselcCAN_HW = new CANsetupForm();
 *
 * To automate the launch of a Form contained in a Class I use the C# ShowDialog() function.
 *
 * Also, note the use of private and public data types.
 This is a simplistic way to exchange data between different classes contained in different files of a project.
 *
-* Another, less manageable way to reuse C code is to copy the source files into the project's folder and add the files into the VS Solution Explorer.
+* Another, less manageable way, to reuse this code in another project is to simply copy the source files into the project's folder and add the files into the VS Solution Explorer.